prangunj23/prangunj23.github.io/README.md

 ---
 frequently format code to look tidy
 # asap
-- check for any html tag bugs on ALL pages
-> Done: home, about, products, services, covid19, contacts, press
 - format code on ALL pages
-- finish about us
-- finish press page
 - finish espanol page
 - finish sources
 - add image with description column on homepage